lucasnegri/Project-Management-Website/README.md

 - `pip install -r requirements.txt`

 # Start
-- To load the page, you need to insert commands to compile the SASS:
+- To load the page, you need to insert commands to compile the SASS style:
 `python manage.py sass network/static/network/scss/ network/static/network/css/`

 - Then, we should collect that data: